NateNate60/ToS_Helper_Bot/README.md

 # ToS Helper Bot

+## Personal note

+This is a project created while I was in high school several years ago.
+It is one of the first pieces of code I've ever written.
+While it still runs, it is not actively developed and the code quality is not up to professional standards.

+---

 The Town of Salem Helper Bot is a Reddit bot for [/r/TownofSalemgame](https://reddit.com/r/TownofSalemgame) whose purpose is twofold:

 1. To automatically respond to common queries.